top of page

 What is EMDR

-• EMDR stands for Eye Movement Desensitisation and Reprocessing.
-It is an evidence-based therapy designed to help the brain process distressing memories and experiences that may continue to affect emotional wellbeing, relationships, anxiety levels or nervous system regulation.
+EMDR (Eye Movement Desensitisation and Reprocessing) is an evidence-based psychotherapy that helps the brain process distressing memories and experiences that continue to affect daily life.

-• Unlike traditional talking therapy, EMDR does not always require detailed discussion of traumatic events.
-Instead, it works by helping the brain safely reprocess experiences that may feel emotionally “stuck.”
+Unlike traditional talking therapy, EMDR does not always require detailed discussion of traumatic experiences.

 • Emotional overwhelm